 Our ‘Buddy Scheme’ volunteers accompany the visitor on activities and provide additional support around the centre outside of activity time.
 They may stay in our visitors’ accommodation on site.

 Your time or specialist skills can support us in many ways.
-We have a pool of local people who volunteer during our busy periods or on a regular basis at the main centre for various duties such as maintenance, support in the kitchen, bed-making, gardening, general help with outdoor activities and other tasks to support our guests.
+We have a pool of local people who volunteer during our busy periods or on a regular basis at the main centre for various duties such as office and reception support, maintenance, support in the kitchen, bed-making, gardening, general help with outdoor activities and other tasks to support our guests.

 Volunteers play a crucial role in our fundraising team, helping change the lives of children and adults with disabilities!
 Without the help of volunteers we wouldn’t be able to carry out our work as effectively as we do.

 This role will primarily involve supporting the fundraising team.
 These activities will include administrative and general tasks or at local shows and events.